mdavezac/LaDa/sphinx-doc/source/userguide/vasp/extract.rst

 -------------------------------------

 Launching a calculation is not everything.
 One wants the results.
-LaDa makes it easy to interface with those results directly in the python language.
-Every functional in LaDa returns an extraction object capable of grepping the relevant output.
+Pylada makes it easy to interface with those results directly in the python language.
+Every functional in Pylada returns an extraction object capable of grepping the relevant output.

 >>> result = vasp(structure)